Francieli-S/petcare-booking-system/README.md

 The application exposes various RESTful API endpoints to interact with the system.
 Here are some key ones:

 - **User Endpoints**:
-  - `POST /users/register`: Register a new user (pet human or sitter).
+  - `POST /users/register`: Register a new user.
   - `POST /users/login`: Authenticate a user and issue a token.
   - `GET /users/profile`: Retrieve the profile of the logged-in user.
   - `PATCH /users`: Update user details.